OzolsUgis/WeatherApp/README.md

             }
         }
     ```
-3. Now i can build my UI in MainScreen composable
+3. Now i can build my UI in TemperatureSection function
     * I want to put min and max temperatures next to my current temperature so i use Row composable and in Row Scope
     i make Column composable because i want max temperature be on top of min temperature
     ```kotlin